Paluma Dam Good

 Juniors (under 16) | 16-29yrs | 30-39yrs | 40-49yrs | 50-59yrs | 60+yrs

 Presentation: Presentation will be held at approx. 11am.
 There will be cash and prizes for the first 3 male and female of all courses.
-First place getters in age group categories will also be recognised.
+Top 3 in boys and girls juniors (under 16) and first place getters in age group categories will also be recognised.
+The top 3 winners will be excluded from the age group prizes.

 ▪ 2x compression bandages